Financial Aid Information and Policies

 Vice President of Student Financial Services

 Financial aid is available to eligible students to help meet education-related expenses.
-The types of financial aid available include grants, scholarships, employment, loans and external aid sources.
+The types of financial aid available include grants, scholarships, employment, loans, and sources of external aid.
 Grants and scholarships are “gift aid” and do not need to be repaid.
-Employment offered as a type of financial aid is paid at a pre-determined rate for work actually performed in an approved work study job.
+Employment offered as a type of financial aid is paid at a pre-determined rate for work performed in an approved work-study job.
 Loans must be repaid to the lender based on the terms of the signed master promissory note and agreed repayment plan, typically after the student leaves school.
 The Financial Aid Office processes several different forms of external aid for both Online and Residential students.
 The Financial Aid Office does not approve or deny any form of external aid but will process what has already been approved by a donor or funding entity.

 All applicants for financial aid are required to: